 - Publishing articles with clickbait headlines

-Some businesses use this along with more effort and attention on the white hat approach and it seems to work pretty well for them.
-Where grey hat SEO goes wrong is when you begin to rely completely on it.
+Some people and SEO agencies use this along with more effort and attention on the white hat approaches, and it seems to work pretty well for them.
+Where grey hat SEO goes wrong is when you begin to rely entirely on it.

 1. On-page SEO (on-site SEO)

-As the name suggests, on-page SEO, also known as on-site SEO is an SEO activity that is carried out directly on the page or site.
-It involves the optimization of on-site ranking factors like meta descriptions, keywords, meta titles, images, headers, and others.
+As the name suggests, on-page SEO refers to on-page optimization.
+It is an on-page SEO strategy that encompasses activities carried out directly on the page or site.
+On-page SEO is the process of optimizing on-site ranking factors like meta descriptions, keywords, meta titles, images, headers, and others.

 1.1.
 SEO Keyword Research